osilander/bonito_benchmarks/README.md

 ![beeswarm_K12](figures/quals_beeswarm_10.3_medaka_250Kbp.png)

 Because these assemblies seem so darn accurate, we can also make a plot with 500Kbp windows.
-Although now there are no error-free windows, thre majority have one (57), two (54), or three (52) errors.
+Although now there are no error-free windows, the majority have one (q57), two (q54), or three (q52) errors, especially in the case of `raven`.

 Finally, it looks like the `raven` assembly, basecalled wqith `bonito`, and polished with `medaka` is the winning method, at least for this data and this organism.